Shane Dawson: 2008–2010: YouTube, ShaneDawsonTV

 On March 10, 2008, Dawson made his YouTube channel, called "ShaneDawsonTV".
-The earliest video that remains on the channel, "Kermit the Frog and Me" was uploaded about 4 months later.
-When he first began making videos, he worked at Jenny Craig along with his mother and brother, but was fired in August 2008 after he uploaded a video of himself pole dancing in the building he worked at and for showing before-and-after photos of clients, saying that "all these people gain their weight back."
+The earliest video that remains on the channel, "Kermit the Frog and Me", was uploaded about 4 months later.
+When he first began making videos, he worked at Jenny Craig along with his mother and brother.
+He was fired in August 2008 after he uploaded a video of himself pole dancing in the building he worked at and for showing before-and-after photos of clients, saying that "all these people gain their weight back."
 The video also included clips of his co-workers reading inappropriate passages of a book by Jenny Craig spokesperson Valerie Bertinelli.
 His mother, brother and about six other coworkers who appeared in the video also were fired after the company saw the video.
 In September, he uploaded a video called "Fred is Dead!", which has since received over 25 million views.
 During this time, Shane performed as a number of "drug-addled, often drunk, cultural stereotype characters" in his skits, including: "ghetto girl" Shanaynay, "Ned the Nerd", gangster "S-Deezy", "Barb the Lesbian", a football jock/bully (who is a closeted homosexual), the jock's insecure girlfriend (who thinks she is overweight), a "fashionably bulimic" high school girl (whose finger is her "best friend" to aid in self-induced vomiting), "Aunt Hilda" (portrayed with a thick "New York-Jewish" accent), gothic girls, "trans" characters, and "Guadalupe"/"Fruit Lupe" (a Mexican with stereotyped chola accent).